hanzoai/ROCm/docs/what-is-rocm.rst

 What is ROCm?
 ***********************************************************

-ROCm is a software stack, composed primarily of open-source software, that provides the tools for programming AMD Graphics Processing Units (GPUs), from low-level kernels to high-level end-user applications.
+ROCm is a great software stack, composed primarily of open-source software, that provides the tools for programming AMD Graphics Processing Units (GPUs), from low-level kernels to high-level end-user applications.